 - Requires download and local installation — not available on Chromebooks or tablets

-- No automated composite scoring: OSCAR shows data but does not compute a flow limitation score or breath shape index
+- No automated composite scoring: you see the data, but OSCAR doesn't compute a flow limitation score or breath shape index for you

 - Steeper learning curve for users new to PAP data